 New Zealand connection speeds are impressive with Nord, especially if you utilize the NordLynx protocol.
 The provider is excellent when it comes to overcoming geo-restrictions on New Zealand streaming sites, including Netflix, Amazon Prime Video, the BBC iPlayer, and more.
 There is torrenting support on many, although not all of the New Zealand VPN servers, making it a useful choice for New Zealand-based torrenting fans.

 The NordVPN desktop clients are powerful and well-designed; however, the mobile versions can be somewhat tricky to use due to the map-based interface.
 Also, with support for just 6 simultaneous devices, users are somewhat limited.
-The New Zealand VPN offers 24/7 live chat support, though, which is reassuring, and the support section of the website is packed full of helpful troubleshooting articles.
+The VPN offers 24/7 live chat support, though, which is reassuring, and the support section of the website is packed full of helpful troubleshooting articles.

 With servers in New Zealand and over 3000 servers across 94 countries worldwide, powerful security and privacy features, impressive unblocking capabilities, and an independently audited no-logging policy, ExpressVPN is an excellent VPN for New Zealand.